 - Find the ways Siri can work best for you…here are 10 Things Siri Will Do If You Ask

-- Learn to text
+- Learn to send text messages

-- Learn to send and receive email
+- Learn to send, and reply to, email

 Practice is a must – put in an hour a day getting comfortable.

 Once you’re phoning, emailing and texting with confidence, you’re ready to move on and master more apps of your choosing.
 The apps you use every day will become ingrained and after a while, you won’t even have to think about it.